Yoga on a Paddle Board

 SUP Yoga Classes in San Diego

-It seems like SUP Yoga classes are popping up everywhere, so we wanted to mention a couple quality places in San Diego to check out.
-Our friends over at San Diego Paddle Yoga do a great job with classes for beginner and intermediate yoga, SUP with your PUP, Kids Yoga, SUP Fit Challenges and dark night tours.
+It seems like SUP Yoga classes are popping up everywhere.
+As San Diego natives, we’re sharing some of our favorite SUP yoga places in San Diego to check out.
+SUP yoga classes do a great job with classes for beginner and intermediate yoga, SUP with your PUP, Kids Yoga, and SUP Fit Challenges.

 Paddleboard Yoga Certification

-If you are interested in teaching a SUP Yoga class, you will need to acquire your certification through an authorized instructor.
+If you’re a passionate SUP yogi, you might love teaching SUP yoga classes.
+Before you do, you’ll need to get certified through an authorized yoga teacher training course.
 Our friends at Paddle Into Fitness put on a great 4-day training course which covers learning key techniques, water safety and two styles of SUP Yoga.
 The class costs $400 and you have to be CPR and First Aid certified while being a proficient swimmer.